GilOliveira/schemadotorg/docs/DEVELOPMENT.md

 Schema.org Blueprints Development
 ---------------------------------

-**TLDR;** The Schema.org Blueprints modules provides hooks and example module for integrating contributed modules into the Schema.org mapping UI and JSON-LD building workflow.
+**TLDR;** The Schema.org Blueprints modules provides hooks and several example modules for integrating contributed modules into the Schema.org mapping UI and JSON-LD building workflow.

 # Notes

-- The Schema.org module relies more on configurable settings over plugins.
+- The Schema.org Blueprints module relies more on dedicated sub-modules with configurable settings over plugins.

   For example, determining what Schema.org types and properties are available and their default settings is handled using YAML configuration files.
   @see [schemadotorg.settings.yml](https://git.drupalcode.org/project/schemadotorg/-/blob/1.0.x/config/install/schemadotorg.settings.yml)